Scalar-Wave Signatures of Wormholes in Dark Matter Halos: Introduction

 The study of wave propagation in curved spacetimes offers a powerful framework for analyzing optical phenomena in the presence of effective background potentials \cite{Rop1,Rop2}.
 In general relativity, curvature generated by matter distributions modifies the propagation of fields, producing effects such as wave-optical corrections to light trajectories \cite{R1}, gravitational lensing \cite{R2}, scattering and absorption by compact objects \cite{R3}, and photon ring formation near strong-gravity regions \cite{R4,R5,guvendi-npb}.
 While direct detection of such phenomena is difficult due to their weak signatures, exact analytical studies provide key insights into their observable imprints.
 To complement astrophysical observations, laboratory analogues have been proposed to emulate curved-space wave dynamics \cite{semra-2025,R6,R7}.
 These rely on engineered background media to reproduce effective spacetime curvature.
 Examples include the observation of spontaneous Hawking-like emission in Bose-Einstein condensates \cite{R8}, simulation of Schwarzschild orbital precession with gradient-index lenses \cite{R9}, and optical analogues of gravitational lensing using microstructured waveguides \cite{R10}.
 Another approach employs dimensional reduction techniques, mapping curved manifolds into flat three-dimensional embeddings to facilitate controlled optical experiments \cite{R11,R12}.
 This strategy, pioneered by Batz and Peschel \cite{R13}, has stimulated extensive theoretical and experimental research in diverse settings \cite{R6,R14,R15}, including surface plasmon polaritons \cite{R16} and effective quantum dynamics in curved geometries \cite{R17}.
 Although the original Batz-Peschel analysis derived a nonlinear Schrödinger equation for waves on revolution surfaces of constant Gaussian curvature, its applicability is restricted to axisymmetric geometries and longitudinal propagation.
-In this work, we extend these approaches by developing a comprehensive analytic treatment of massless scalar-wave propagation in static, spherically symmetric traversable wormholes immersed in realistic dark matter halos \cite{new-2025}.
-We examine how different halo profiles, combined with physically motivated redshift functions, shape the effective potential, the generalized refractive index, and the resulting wave dynamics.
-This framework provides exact solutions that capture evanescent domains, quasi-bound states, and mode suppression, while correctly recovering the free-space limit at large radii.
-Our results establish direct connections between halo morphology, wormhole geometry, and observable scalar-wave signatures, thereby contributing to the development of realistic and testable models of traversable wormholes in astrophysical contexts.
+In this work, we extend existing approaches by developing a comprehensive analytic framework for massless scalar-wave propagation in static, spherically symmetric traversable wormholes embedded in realistic dark matter halos \cite{new-2025}.
+We examine how halo density profiles, together with physically motivated redshift functions, shape the effective potential, the generalized refractive index, and the resulting wave dynamics.
+This unified treatment admits exact solutions exhibiting evanescent regions, quasi-bound states, and angular-momentum--dependent mode suppression, while consistently recovering free-space propagation at large radii.
+The central contribution of this work is the derivation of an exact Helmholtz formulation for scalar waves in halo-embedded wormholes, which enables a transparent refractive-index interpretation of wave propagation in realistic astrophysical environments.
+As a result, we establish direct and testable connections between halo morphology, wormhole geometry, and scalar-wave signatures.